Holic75/Baldurs-gate-dnd-3.5/README.md

 ## 4. Classes

 All the classes we changed to better correspond to the DND 3.5 Edition counterparts (or Pathfinder ones), some of the kits were completely replaced or completely removed.
 Dual-classing was disabled (instead humans can now choose any multi-class) since with the feat system it becomes utterly unfair (dual-class characters would gain twice the number of feats).
-Triple multi-classes were also removed.
-The experience progression of double multi-classes were changed so that with same amount of experience they will have the same level as single classes (i.e. a for example with 160 000 experience a single class Fighter will reach level 9, same as Fighter/Mage will reach level 9/9), although the abilities they get we changed so that instead of being almost a direct sum of 2 single classes they now correspond more to Pathfinder  hybrid classes which gain a mix of certain traits of both parent classes as well receiving some unique abilities.
+The experience progression of multi-classes were changed so that with same amount of experience they will have the same level as single classes (i.e. a for example with 160 000 experience a single class Fighter will reach level 9, same as Fighter/Mage will reach level 9/9), although the abilities they get we changed so that instead of being almost a direct sum of 2 single classes they now correspond more to Pathfinder  hybrid classes which gain a mix of certain traits of both parent classes as well receiving some unique abilities.
 The number of experience points needed to reach new levels was also changed as follows:

 Lvl| Exp Points |